kubeedge/website/docs/community/casestudies.md

 subtitle：(Optional) Please use keywords to describe the significant effect of the case study.
 (Example: 100% Performance Improvement) description： Briefly summarize the case study in one sentence. date： Date (Format: 2023-01-01) tags： Case tags.
-Please select Solution or End User based on the type of case.
+Please select Solutions or UserCase based on the type of case.
 ```

 2. Main Content: Please provide a detailed description of the case study in the main content of the document.
 You may consider the following points for detailed exposition: